-A high alcohol Spirit that belongs to the Brandy family it has an alcohol content of about 40% proof.
+A high alcohol Spirit that belongs to the Brandy family has an alcohol content of about 40% proof.

-And how do I use it?Well you on the one hand you can use it in just about anything, just as you might make a Pisco sour or a Whisky sour, try a Singani sour.
+Well, you on the one hand you can use it in just about anything, just as you might make a Pisco sour or a Whisky sour, try a Singani sour.
 On the other hand, any of your Vodka favorites can have the Vodka substituted by Singani.

-Otherwise you can make a much loved Chuflay, created (legend has it) when an English rail engineer mixed Singani with ginger ale.
+Otherwise, you can make a much loved Chuflay, created (legend has it) when an English rail engineer mixed Singani with ginger ale.
 A simple and delicious drink that is the most popular way of drinking Singani in Bolivia.

 Here's a traditional Singani recipe to get you started:

 - 60 ml Singani

-InstructionsMeasure 60ml of Singani (about four teaspoons) into your glass, add ice cubes to taste, top up with ginger ale and the juice of half a lime.
+Instructions: Measure 60ml of Singani (about four teaspoons) into your glass, add ice cubes to taste, top up with ginger ale and the juice of half a lime.
 Serve with a wedge of lime.

-What about its history?Singani may have been created over 400 years ago, but it’s flavors have been a closely guarded secret for centuries.
+Singani may have been created over 400 years ago, but its flavors have been a closely guarded secret for centuries.
 Until film director Steven Soderbergh was offered a bottle on the set of the film he was making, Che, it hadn’t really made it to the Western market.

 It was created as a cheap alternative to a different Brandy Spirit - Orujo from Spain was popular and the Wine producers made Singani as an alternative for Bolivians.
 The name Singani comes from the indigenous Latin American language “Aymara” and can be translated into “the place where sedge grows,” sedge itself is a plant typically found growing in the Andes.

-So is Singani a word I’ll be hearing a lot more of?Well, since Soderbergh tried the Spirit for the very first time quite a lot has changed.
+Well, since Soderbergh tried the Spirit for the very first time quite a lot has changed.
 He has brought his new bottle Singani63 to the market and it’s made its way into the US and the UK, and it’s not an uncommon sight in the bars and hotels of both countries’ larger cities.

 Although the initial appetite can be said to be largely down to his foray into Spirits, the category is opening up.
 And with the demand for Latin American Spirits from Mezcal to Aguardiente on the rise, we’re sure Singani’s following is only going to thrive in the coming years.